 You’ll do whatever it takes, right?
 Now that you know, get out there and find the tools, invest in the training, and live the mindset of being your own first responder every day!

-If a rape does occur, you need to report it to law enforcement immediately.
-The primary reason many predators are not caught is because so many victims do not report the rape.
+If rape does occur, you need to report it to law enforcement immediately.
+The primary reason many predators get away with the crime is that so many victims do not report the rape.
 The vicious cycle continues; the predator is off the radar and free to assault others.

 What is the best advice Shelby Gallagher wants to give you as a result of her devastating experience?

-Look for Shelby Gallagher’s book titled A Great State that will be released early 2018.
-Shelby’s book will give you more detail of her tragedy, her journey and she will share with you her wisdom on how to live an empowered life.
-Join us as we follow her great work on Facebook and Twitter.
+Look for Shelby Gallagher’s book titled A Great State that is a fantastic read.
+Shelby’s story will give you more detail of her tragedy, her journey, and she will share with you her wisdom on how to live an empowered life.
+Also, listen to our podcast with more information here.
+Join us as we follow her excellent work on Facebook and Twitter.